hetznercloud/terraform-provider-hcloud/docs/data-sources/storage_box_snapshot.md

 description: |-
   Provides details about a Hetzner Storage Box Snapshot.
   See the Storage Box Snapshots API documentation https://docs.hetzner.cloud/reference/hetzner#storage-box-snapshots for more details.
-  Experimental: Storage Box support is experimental, breaking changes may occur within minor releases.
-  See https://github.com/hetznercloud/terraform-provider-hcloud/issues/1285 for more details.
 ---

 # hcloud_storage_box_snapshot (Data Source)